The Triune Brain: 3 Science-Based Strategies to Overcome Challenges and Thrive

 -

-- You are alive: Recognize the life force within you at this very moment.
+- You are alive: Recognise the life force within you at this very moment.
 You are alive, aren’t you?
 This is an undeniable fact and a certainty to embrace.

-- You have beliefs: Whether religious, atheistic, or agnostic, you hold beliefs that provide a sense of certainty.
+- You have beliefs and values: Whether religious, atheistic, or agnostic, you hold beliefs that provide a sense of certainty.
 Beliefs can only arise because you have consciousness.
 Acknowledge and focus on these conscious beliefs.
 They are yours, nobody else’s, that’s for certain.

-- The sun will rise tomorrow: Despite the challenges, the world continues to turn, and each new day brings the rising sun.
+- You are conscious: Despite the challenges, you know that you exist.
 This is a dependable certainty to anchor your thoughts.

 - Love exists: Love manifests in various forms, be it familial, romantic, for pets, for yourself, or even for a higher power.
-Acknowledge the presence of love as an undeniable certainty in your life.
+Acknowledge the presence of love as an undeniable certainty that lives as you, in you, and through you.
+Love is who you are, your soul identity.

 -